stax76/OpenWithPlusPlus/README.md

 ## Tips & Tricks

 - Holding down the Control or Shift key while selecting a command from the Open with++ menu will execute the command with elevated privileges.
-- Whenever a command is executed Open with++ sets the working directory to the directory of the files and folders that are selected in Windows File Explorer.
+- Whenever a command is executed Open with++ sets the working directory to the directory of the selected files or folders.

 ## Configuration Suggestions

 ### Visual Studio Code

-Visual Studio Code is not only great for code and markup but due to its fast load times also great as general text editor, in my opinion it's far superior to Notepad++ and also better than Sublime Text.
+Visual Studio Code is not only great for code and markup but also as general text editor.

 **Name**: Visual Studio Code
 **File Types**: `*.*`